Can I Patent My Idea? The Basics of Patentability in Canada

 1. Patentable Subject Matter

+The topic of patentable subject matter addresses what inventions can be patented.
 To be patentable, an invention must be an allowable subject matter in the form of an art, process, machine, manufacture or composition of matter.
-Moreover, the invention must be reduced to a practical form and must not be a disembodied idea or concept.
-As such, a patentable invention must provide for a new product, result, process, or a new combination thereof.
+These are the things that can be patented.
+Moreover, the invention described and claimed must be reduced to a practical form and must not be a disembodied idea or concept.
+As such, a patentable invention must be a new product, result, process, or a new combination thereof.

 By and large, it has been determined that higher life forms, scientific principles, abstract theorems, and forms of energy (i.e. electromagnetic and acoustic signals, electric currents and explosions) are not patentable.
 While isolated nucleotides and molecules are patentable, higher life forms are not patentable.
 Further, while diagnostic methods are generally patentable, methods of medical treatments are not patentable in Canada.